 “I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 Twenty-six times, I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.”

-When that happens, remember that you have made a mistake, but you are not the mistake.
+Remember that you committed a mistake, but you are not the error when this happens.

 8. Celebrate Imperfection

 Many people’s sense of worth and success is based on their accomplishments, but focusing solely on the final product can prevent us from fully appreciating the journey.